tudelft3d/geo2020/completedtheses/index.md

 permalink: /completedtheses/
 ---

-## Good theses that should be used as examples
+## Some good theses that can be used as examples

 {% assign theses = site.data.mscbest | sort: 'surname' %}
 <div class="row">